-Worked primarily with experienced (mid, senior, lead, staff/principal) UX researchers and academics transitioning to research, as well as several people with other specialties (UX design, writing, and content strategy, people management)
+Worked primarily with experienced (mid, senior, lead, staff/principal) UX researchers and designers, and academics transitioning to UX research, as well as several people with other specialties (UX design, writing, and content strategy, people management)

 Random factoid: I've met only two of my clients in person, ever!

 Gain clarity, self-awareness, and direction to move forward successfully and independently with their lives and careers

 Accelerate their job search process

 Effectively tell their professional stories and position themselves as top candidates with refined resumes, LinkedIn profiles, portfolios, case study presentations, etc.